-6 Foods Women Should Eat to Prevent Heart Disease
+6 Foods You Should Eat to Prevent Heart Disease

 Your diet plays an enormous role in your heart's health.
-This is especially true for women, who are more likely to die of heart disease than men.
+This is especially true for women and other people assigned female at birth , who are more likely to die of heart disease than men and people assigned male at birth.
 According to the American Heart Association, heart disease is the leading killer of women over age 25 and is responsible for one out of every four female deaths in the United States.
 That said, you can reduce your risk of heart disease with a healthy diet and exercise.

 When it comes to heart health and diet, we've all heard about the foods that we shouldn't eat.
 Stay away from red meat, cheese, and anything fried—we get it.
 But talking about what we shouldn't eat is a bit of a downer.
 Instead, I'd like to feed you some advice that you can savor, literally.

-Here are six foods women should incorporate into their diet to help reduce the risk of heart disease.
+Here are six foods you should incorporate into your diet to help reduce the risk of heart disease.

 Red meat might not be the best for your heart, but salmon meat sure is.
 The omega-3s found in salmon can prevent erratic heart rhythms, reduce likelihood of blood clots inside arteries, improve the ratio of good cholesterol to bad cholesterol, and prevent cholesterol from becoming damaged, at which point it clogs arteries.

 Cooking Tip: Prepare a filet with a marinade or rub of your choice and cook it on the grill (extra points for using wooden grilling planks).
 Add a side of vegetables—asparagus, cauliflower, broccoli—and you have a heart healthy meal.
 Be sure to save a chunk of fish for a future pasta dish or salad.

 Studies show that garlic can help ward off heart disease.
 This flavorful food positively affects blood pressure, platelet aggregation, serum triglyceride level, and cholesterol levels—all of which keep your heart performing.